-1. Make sure it’s broad spectrum
+1. It’s broad spectrum

 First things first, what is broad protection sunscreen?
-It’s the only kind of sunscreen recommended in The American Academy of Dermatology’s guidelines on sunscreen, and with good reason: it protects your skin from both UVA and UVB rays.
+It’s the only kind of sunscreen recommended in The American Academy of Dermatology’s (AAD) guidelines on sunscreen, and with good reason: it protects your skin from both UVA and UVB rays.

-“The solar radiation that reaches us every day is made up of different rays, which affect our skin in different ways,” explains Dr. Levin.
-“UVA rays are largely responsible for premature skin aging, so they provoke changes in the skin such as the appearance of wrinkles and sunspots.
-We often call UVB rays ‘burning’ rays, as they’re the culprit behind sunburn and tanning in your skin.
+The solar radiation that reaches us every day is made up of different rays, which affect our skin in different ways.
+UVA rays are largely responsible for premature skin aging, so they provoke changes in the skin, such as the appearance of wrinkles and sun spots.
+UVB rays are sometimes called burning rays, as they’re the culprit behind sunburn and tanning in your skin.

 2. The higher the SPF, the better

-“One of the biggest misconceptions about sunscreen is that if you have skin of color, you don’t need to be using a high SPF,” says Dr. Levin.
-“The truth is, everyone should be using an SPF of at least 30.”
+One of the biggest misconceptions about sunscreen is that if you have skin of color, you don’t need to be using a high SPF.
+But, the AAD recommends that everyone uses an SPF of at least 30.

-SPF, or sun protection factor, is a measurement for the amount of time that your sunscreen will help protect your skin from solar radiation.
+SPF, or sun protection factor, is a measurement of the amount of time that your sunscreen will help protect your skin from solar radiation.
 When making your choice, it’s best to look for a higher SPF, such as an SPF 50 or SPF 50+ sunscreen, as this increases the time it would take for your skin to burn when in direct sunlight.

 Sources and references: